quarto-ext/fontawesome/README.md

 ## Usage

-This extension provides the `fa` shortcode:
+The extension provides the `fa` shortcode:

 ```
 {{< fa icon-name >}}